-Full-body weakness Difficulty swallowing Changes in voice Changes in speech patterns
+Changes in speech patterns

 Teeth malocclusion is exactly why getting braces is so important.
 Malocclusion is just a medical way of saying that your jaw and teeth are misaligned- whether you have crowded teeth, a crossbite, an overbite, or otherwise.
 This can cause your jaw to pop.

 It will be obvious if you have this particular ailment, but here are a few other connected symptoms:

 If you have a broken or dislocated jaw, you might hear clicking or popping, too.
 This is because your jaw has become unhinged, and should be treated by a doctor right away.

 Those with broken or dislocated jaws can also experience:

 Myofascial Pain Syndrome or MPS is a disorder that causes localized chronic musculoskeletal pain.
 If you have MPS in your jaw, you may experience painful jaw clicking.